 While you can use a generic kayak for fishing, fishing kayaks offer specially designed features with the angler in mind.
-You’ll find extras like molded-in rod holders and universal mounts for your Go-Pro or fish finder.
+You’ll find extras like molded-in rod holders and universal mounts for your gopro for fishing or fish finder.
 A center console can also be handy if you’re switching out flies or just need somewhere to put your drink.
 These features will take your fishing trip to the next level!

 Best Fishing Kayaks FAQ

 The most stable fishing kayak is a sit-on-top kayak.
 The wider and longer the kayak, the stabler it will be.
 If you’re looking for a kayak that offers lots of stability so you don’t end up in the water, check out the Ocean Kayak Prowler 13.
 (Scroll up for our full review!)

 What is the best cheap fishing kayak?

 If you’re on a very tight budget, the best cheap fishing kayak is the Intex Excursion Pro at just over $200.
 Got a little bit more to spend?
 Go for the Lifetime Tamarack Angler, which offers more features but is still very affordable.
 But if you can stretch your budget a bit more, you can take a look at the best fishing kayak under 600 here.

 In our opinion, the best all-round kayak for fishing has to be the Vibe Kayaks Skipjack 90.
 It’s durable, smooth, and steady on the water,and has all the features an angler needs.

 Which is the best fishing kayak for a big man?

 The best kayak for a big man would be a longer kayak that is wide and stable, with plenty of space to stretch out.
 Look for a kayak that measures at least 12 feet long, like the Perception Pescador 120 (details above!)
 We also have a post here on pelican kayak reviews so you might want to check their offers too.